-Your employee handbook is the bible of your business.
-It’s the document that outlines your culture, your mission, your policies, and your expectations.
-Essentially everything that makes you, you.
+Your employee handbook outlines your culture, mission, policies, and expectations—essentially everything that makes you, you.

-With this in mind, we’ve drawn up an outline for the ultimate employee handbook.
-We’ve given you the structure of what should be in an effective employee handbook so that you can have the basic blueprint to create and sculpt your own document.
+With this in mind, we’ve drawn up an outline for the ultimate employee handbook template.
+You can follow this structure as a basic blueprint to make your own document.

-We’ve split the template up into eight different sections:
+We’ve split our sample employee handbook template into eight different sections:

 • Introduction